The Ultimate Guide to Growing Marigold Flowers

 Marigolds grow happily throughout spring, summer and autumn in most climates, except the tropics.
 They are frost sensitive and do not like cold winters.

-- Choose a full sun spot in a free-draining soil
+- Grow marigold flowers in a full sun spot in a free-draining soil

 - Marigolds can be grown from seeds or potted plants easily